Whether you want to lose weight or gain it, a diet with an adequate amount of protein is key.

 - the ultimate vegan protein burrito, packed with quinoa and black beans

-While protein powders, shakes, and bars may also provide an adequate amount of protein, it’s preferable to consume “real” food instead.
+While protein powders, shakes, and bars may also provide an adequate amount of protein, it’s preferable to consume “real” food instead at most meals.

 If you have trouble meeting your daily recommended caloric or protein needs, a protein shake could be a good option.
-The USDA recommends about 2,600 calories a day for a moderately active man and 2,000 calories a day for a moderately active woman for weight maintenance (calorie needs are lower for weight loss).
+The U.S. Department of Agriculture recommends about 2,600 calories a day for a moderately active man and 2,000 calories a day for a moderately active woman for weight maintenance.
+If you’re aiming to lose weight, your calorie needs will be lower.

-If you’re looking to encourage muscle growth, consider adding protein to your late-night routine.
+If you’re looking to encourage muscle growth from your workouts, consider adding protein to your late-night routine.
 By providing the amino acids that your muscles need to repair and rebuild during sleep, you could make gains while you snooze.